 After booking, you'll get an email confirmation with a PDF containing all of your booking information.
 You can manage your booking at any time at PLAY's website.

-PLAY Airlines joined the transatlantic tussle in a big way this year with a fanfare-filled inaugural flight from Baltimore (BWI) to Reykjavik (KEF) in April.
+PLAY Airlines joined the transatlantic tussle in a big way this year with a fanfare-filled, budget-friendly inaugural flight from Baltimore (BWI) to Reykjavik (KEF) in April.

 The no-frills airline does not offer inflight amenities like snacks, drinks, Wi-Fi, seatback screens, or in-seat power, which it skips in order to bring consumers cheap flights to Europe.
 Some technological woes made the check-in process glitchy and not having a relationship with TSA PreCheck was a small bother to travelers on the inaugural journey from the U.S. to Europe.

-However, we were surprised at the comfort level of the seats on PLAY's A321neo and were pleased with PLAY's customer service through WhatsApp to address our issues in the days leading up to the flight.
+However, we were surprised at the space and comfort level of the seats on PLAY's A321neo and were pleased with PLAY's customer service through WhatsApp to address our issues in the days leading up to the flight.